psahni/aws_saa_prep/9_AWS_Fundamentals_RDS_Auroa_Elastic_Cache.md

 * Run Analytical queries on some read replica
 * Aurora Multi master - In case of FO (Failover), every node will act as a R/W node, instead RR
 * Aurora Global Database, 1 primary R/W
+* <b>Aurora Global Databases</b> allows you to have an Aurora Replica in another AWS Region, with up to 5 secondary regions.
+(Quiz)
 * 5 Cross Regions, where you can have Read Replica, with upto 16 RR per region
 * <b> Cross Region replication takes less one second </b>
 *  If you plan to Stop RDS for long time, then take the Snapshot and restore it when you need it